gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-textures.md

 {{{example url="../webgl-3d-textures-good-npot.html" }}}

+It's not just non power of 2 textures that won't render.
+WebGL requires textures to be "texture complete".
+"texture complete" means that either

+1. You've set the filtering so it only uses the first mip level which means setting the `TEXTURE_MIN_FILTER` to either `LINEAR` or `NEAREST`.

+2. If you are using mips then they need to be the correct sizes and you have to provide ALL OF THEM down to the 1x1 size.

+   The easiest way to do that is to call `gl.generateMipmap`.
+Otherwise if you provide your own mips you need to provide all of them.

+3. If the textures are not a power of 2 in both dimensions then like it mentions above you must set `TEXTURE_MIN_FILTER` to either `LINEAR` or `NEAREST` **and** you must set `TEXTURE_WRAP_S` and `TEXTURE_WRAP_T` to `CLAMP_TO_EDGE`.

+If any of those are not true then when you fetch the value of the texture in your shader you'll get 0,0,0,1.

 A common question is "How do I apply a different image to each face of a cube?".
 For example let's say we had these 6 images.